Items mentioned in this article:

 What is Drop Stitch?

-It’s a pretty amazing material we’re using to build NRS SUP Boards, the Clearwater Drifter, Whip Body Board and the Pro Rescue River Board.
+It’s a pretty amazing material we’re using to build NRS SUP Boards, our inflatable drift boats, and the Pro Rescue River Board.
 Other uses for the technology have been floating docks, high-pressure rescue lifting bags and airplane wings!

 This material lets us build inflatables with flat surfaces that can be inflated to rock-hard rigidity.
 With the boards and Drifter, you get hard-shell performance along with the easy transportation and storage of an inflatable.
 What makes this possible?
 Tens of thousands of fine threads.